Magic Man (Better Call Saul): Production

 The episode was dedicated to Robert Forster, who died in October 2019.
 Forster played Ed, the disappearer from Breaking Bad, reprising his role in this episode, as well as the film El Camino: A Breaking Bad Movie.
-According to showrunner Peter Gould, who had written and directed Forster's prior appearance on Breaking Bad in "Granite State", he had wanted to bring Forster's character into Better Call Saul for some time but could not figure out a way to do so.
+Showrunner Peter Gould, who had written and directed Forster's prior appearance on Breaking Bad in "Granite State", had wanted to bring Forster's character into Better Call Saul for some time but could not figure out a way to do so.
 As his writing team found a way to do so within the fifth-season premiere, he learned that Vince Gilligan had written in the character for El Camino.
 Originally, Forster's role was a vocal cameo only, given the cost of rebuilding the vacuum shop.
-According to Gould, producer Melissa Bernstein recognized they would be shooting the vacuum shop as part of El Camino, and thus arranged for Gilligan to film the Better Call Saul scene concurrently, as Gould was busy in Los Angeles at the time, months before any other Better Call Saul 5th season scenes were to be filmed.
+However, with El Camino's production, producer Melissa Bernstein recognized they would be shooting the vacuum shop and that Forster would be available, and thus arranged for Gilligan to film the Better Call Saul scene concurrently, months before any other Better Call Saul fifth season scenes were to be filmed.
 Gilligan's production role was uncredited in the episode.
 In addition to dedicating the episode to Forster, Gould invited several of Forster's family and friends to the screening of the premiere.

 The episode was directed by Bronwen Hughes, who had directed the 2008 Breaking Bad episode "Crazy Handful of Nothin'".

 The background music used during the quick-cut montage in which Saul sits in a tent and gives away his remaining phones is trumpeter Lee Morgan's 1964 soul-jazz hit "The Sidewinder", and the song played during the flashforward is "Welcome to My World" by Jim Reeves.